microcosm-cc/bluemonday/README.md

 You should run bluemonday **after** any other processing.
 So if you use [blackfriday](https://github.com/russross/blackfriday) first then bluemonday should always be the last bit of processing you do.
 This ensures that no insecurities are introduced later in your process.

 Bluemonday is inspired by [OWASP Java HTML Sanitizer](https://code.google.com/p/owasp-java-html-sanitizer/) and [HTML Purifier](http://htmlpurifier.org/).
-Initial groundwork was laid by [Matt Jibson](https://github.com/mjibson) in his [Google Reader Clone](https://github.com/mjibson/goread).

 TODO
 ====